YinHK-gameDev/unity-learn/visual effects/particle systems/README.md

 ## Particle systems
 A particle system **simulates and renders many small images or Meshes**, called particles, to produce a visual effect.

+A Particle System component simulates fluid entities such as liquids, clouds and flames by generating and animating large numbers of small 2D images in the scen

 Each particle in a system represents an individual graphical element in the effect.
 The system simulates every particle collectively to create the impression of the complete effect.